Skip to Content

 Lake Agnes!

 If you’re up for a little adventure and scenic drive, then you can leave Canmore and check out many other beautiful and easy hiking trails!
-Although the list of hikes near Canmore is practically endless, I’ve narrowed it down to my absolute favorite hikes below which are also fairly easy.
+Although the list of hikes within driving distance of Canmore is practically endless, I’ve narrowed it down to my absolute favorite hikes below which are also fairly easy.

 15. Troll Falls